 To advance the structural engineering profession through research, teaching and service by integrating engineering mechanics theories, computational modeling simulations, experimental testing observations, and practical design concepts.

 Structural Engineering Objectives:

-1. Teach students engineering fundamentals and critical thinking skills enabling them to consistently and successfully apply Structural Engineering principles within their chosen specialization (such as Aerospace, Civil, Marine, and Mechanical).
+- Retain a strong grasp of engineering fundamentals and critical thinking skills that enable them to consistently and successfully apply Structural Engineering principles within their chosen career path.

-2. Encourage lifelong learning empowering students to continue with a graduate education and/or embark on successful professional careers in industry leading to professional licensure and leadership positions.
+- Embrace a passion for lifelong learning, empowering them to continue with graduate education and/or embark on successful professional careers in industry leading to professional licensure and leadership positions.

-3. Apply broad multi-disciplinary skills including sustainability and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.
+- Possess a broad set of multi-disciplinary skills, including the inclination and ability to consider sustainability, resilience and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.

 Structural Engineering Outcomes:

 Program Outcomes are the expected knowledge, skills, attitudes, and behaviors of students at the time of completing the B.S. program:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors